gabrieloldaccount/finman-frontend/documents/Template/co-author-template.md

 ## Instructions

-- Add it in the bottom of the commit message (see example below)
+- Add it in the bottom of the commit message, with two new lines (see example below)

 ```
 $ git commit -m "added button to create-invoice-page,